-Name and Address Principal Occupations within Previous Five Years Director Since Dr. Klaus Zeitler British Columbia, Canada Executive Chairman and Director of the Company; former Chairman and Chief Executive Officer of the Company; Chairman and director of Los Andes Copper Ltd.; director of Western Copper and Gold Corporation; Chairman and director of Rio2 Limited April 2003 Dr. Robert Gayton British Columbia, Canada Lead independent director of the Company; director of B2Gold Corp. and Western Copper and Gold Corporation August 2004 Sidney Robinson Ontario, Canada Independent director of the Company; director of Chartwell Retirement Residences and Rio2 Limited May 2003 Alberto Salas Santiago, Chile Independent director of the Company; Chairman of Chile's SQM S.A. and INACAP (National Institute of Professional Training); director of the Company's subsidiary Minera Valle Central, CAP Minería and ENAEX S.A.; President of the Mining Engineers Foundation of the University of Chile; President of the Chilean Pacific Foundation; President of the Inter-American Mining Society and President of the Latin American Mining Organization.
-May 2011 George Ireland Massachusetts, USA Independent director of the Company; founder and portfolio manager of Geologic Resource Partners LLC; director of Rathdowney Resources Ltd., Lithium Americas Corporation and Redstar Gold Corp.
-June 4, 2012
+Name, Province, State and Country of Residence Principal Occupations within Previous Five Years Director Since Alberto Salas Santiago, Chile Chairman of Chile's SQM S.A. and INACAP (National Institute of Professional Training); director of the Company's subsidiary Minera Valle Central, CAP Minería and ENAEX S.A.; President of the Mining Engineers Foundation of the University of Chile; President of the Chilean Pacific Foundation; President of the Inter-American Mining Society and President of the Latin American Mining Organization May 9, 2011 George Ireland Massachusetts, USA President and Chief Investment Officer of Geologic Resource Partners LLC, an investment advisory firm June 4, 2012 Michael Luzich Las Vegas, USA Founder and managing partner of Luzich Partners LLC, an investment firm; founder and president of various investment, real estate and international trading companies May 12, 2020

 Dr. Klaus Zeitler received his professional education at Karlsruhe University from 1959 to 1966 and obtained a PhD in economic planning.
 Dr. Zeitler is a member of the Canadian Institute of Mining and Metallurgy and the Prospectors and Developers Association.
 Dr. Zeitler financed, built and managed base metal and gold mines worldwide (Europe, Africa, North America, South America, Pacific) with a total investment value of \$4.0 billion.
 Dr. Zeitler was a managing director of Metallgesellschaft AG, a German metals conglomerate, and in 1986 founded and was a director and the first CEO of Metall Mining (later Inmet Mining Corporation) with assets of over \$4.0 billion, and base metal and gold mines in different parts of the world.
 After having been a director of Teck and Cominco for many years, Dr. Zeitler joined Teck in 1997 as Senior Vice President and had responsibilities for the exploration and development of mines in Peru, Mexico and the USA.
-Since his retirement in 2002 from Teck, Dr. Zeitler has been a director and Chairman of a number of mining companies.
+Since his retirement in 2002 from Teck, Dr. Zeitler has been a director and Chairman of several mining companies.